lbryio/lbry.com/content/faq/lbry-basics.md

 Please see our [streaming guide](/faq/unable-to-stream) if you consistently cannot download or stream content on LBRY.
 If you are having intermittent issues with download failures, try closing LBRY Desktop completely (including ending the "lbrynet.exe" process in task manager) and re-initiating the download.

 ## Some files don't open in the LBRY Desktop or lbry.tv.
 What's going on?
-Currently, the LBRY in-app player supports MP4 videos, MP3 files, images, GIF images, HTML ,and text files.
+Currently, the LBRY in-app player supports MP4 videos, MP3 files, images, GIF images, HTML, and text files.
 Even though it doesn't support other formats from within the app or lbry.tv, the files can still be externally opened when using the Desktop app by clicking the **Open file** icon or navigating to the file by clicking the **Downloaded to** file path on the content page.

 ![Open](https://spee.ch/@lbryfaqsc:7/LBRY-open-file-externally.jpg)